Josh Naylor Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.2 K/9, the second-worst in the league.
+- The 7.1 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in the league.

-- The Nationals have a 4.94 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Nationals have a 4.80 team ERA that ranks 21st among all league pitching staffs.

-- The Nationals will look to Williams (1-1) in his third start this season.
+- The Nationals are sending Kuhl (0-0) to the mound for his third start of the season.

-- In his most recent time out on Sunday, the righty tossed 5 1/3 innings against the Colorado Rockies, giving up two earned runs while surrendering five hits.
+- The right-hander last pitched on Sunday against the Colorado Rockies, when he went five innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.